thesassway/thesassway.com/source/intermediate/understanding-placeholder-selectors.markdown

       }
     }

 ## Final words

-The `@extend` and `@include` keywords are both very powerful features with some subtle differences.
-When approaching a style reuse problem that could be solved by either of them, you should ask yourself which is the right solution.
+The `@extend` and `@include` directives are both very powerful features with some subtle differences.
+When approaching a style reuse problem you may want to ask yourself if the generated CSS is important to you.
+In some cases `@extend` can greatly simplify the output and significantly improve the performance of your CSS.

-Of course, nothing is stopping you from [mixing and matching](http://sassmeister.com/gist/8893261) if the situtation calls for it.
-Just make sure that the maintenance gains outweight the additional complexity of the Sass.
+Of course, nothing is stopping you from [mixing and matching](http://sassmeister.com/gist/8893261) `@extend` and `@include` if the situation calls for it.
+However, I generally try to err on the side of easy-to-understand and maintain source code.